Statement on Harmful Content in Archival Description

 Body

 At the Woodson Research Center, we are committed to using inclusive, anti-racist, non-derogatory language when developing finding aids and catalog records.
-However, we acknowledge that some of our description may still contain language that is euphemistic, racist, homophobic, sexist, ableist or that demeans the humanity of the people described.
+However, we acknowledge that some of our descriptions may still contain language that is euphemistic, racist, homophobic, sexist, ableist, or that demeans the humanity of the people described.
 We acknowledge that we are often describing communities of which we are not a part, and many of these communities are historically marginalized and underrepresented in the archives.

 We recognize our responsibility to describe our collections and their creators respectfully and carefully.
 Description is not neutral; individuals and institutions all bring their own biases to the process.
 We also recognize that we may sometimes fail and are committed to a process of constant reflection and improvement.
 What constitutes appropriate description varies with context over time and is affected by the descriptive standards we apply.